dml2391/Hardy-Z-t-O14-cubicsum-code/scripts/README.md

   ```

   You can then use the csv file to plot the outputs.
 You may have to preface the script with `bash` if it is not executing as is for you.

+* `compile.sh`: script that can be used to compile the code (replaced by a Makefile).